Next Page Previous Page Home Tools & Aids Search Handbook

 Each factor can take on a certain number of values.
 These are referred to as the levels of a factor.
 The number of levels can vary betweeen factors.
 For designed experiments, the number of levels for a given factor tends to be small.
 Each factor and level combination is a cell.
 Balanced designs are those in which the cells have an equal number of observations and unbalanced designs are those in which the number of observations varies among cells.
 It is customary to use balanced designs in designed experiments.

-Definition The Product and Process Comparisons chapter (chapter 7) contains a more extensive discussion of 2-factor ANOVA, including the details for the mathematical computations.
+Definition The Product and Process Comparisons chapter (chapter 7) contains a more extensive discussion of two-factor ANOVA, including the details for the mathematical computations.

 The model for the analysis of variance can be stated in two mathematically equivalent ways.
 We explain the model for a two-way ANOVA (the concepts are the same for additional factors).
 In the following discussion, each combination of factors and levels is called a cell.
 In the following, the subscript i refers to the level of factor 1, j refers to the level of factor 2, and the subscript k refers to the kth observation within the (i,j)th cell.
 For example, Y235 refers to the fifth observation in the second level of factor 1 and the third level of factor 2.